Overview

 )

-The DrillandFillTwin() functions makes a Drill and Fill digital twin for a round hole feature.
-In this first release the twin can only contain data about the stackups in the twin.
+The DrillandFillXxx() functions make a digital twin for a round hole feature.
+In this first release the twin contains data about the stackup layers in the drill and fill.

 The DrillandFillTwinStackUpAdd() functions starts a Stackup for a Drill and Fill digital twin.
 The measurement state must have one of the following values.